 AusweisApp2 is a free software that is easy to use.
 You can install it on your smartphone , computer or tablet in order to read out the data of your electronic residence permit and to therefore prove your identity online.
 AusweisApp2 enables the safe and encrypted exchange of data between your eID and the online service provider to which you want to prove your identity.

-Hereafter referred to as eID NCF stands for Near Field Communication and is an international transmission standard for the wireless exchange of data over short distances.
-The transfer functions in the same way as paying with a bank card.
+NFC stands for Near Field Communication and is an international transmission standard for the wireless exchange of data over short distances.
+The data transmission functions the same way as paying with a bank card.

 In order to transfer your eID data to a supplier and to identify yourself online, you need to read out your electronic residence permit.
 The easiest way to do so is via smartphone.

-- Online identification of your electronic residence permit is activated
+- The online ID function of your electronic residence permit is activated,